sidhartha11/InterviewTricks/README.md

 27. Find 2 elements that are maximum distance apart int array.
 (Test used at Amazon)
 28. Find the missing number in an integer array.
 29. Simulation: RestService call logging successful logins to database without waiting for response from DB
+30. Various examples from "Mastering Lambdas, Java Programming in a Multicore World"

 ## started adding a collection of Design Patterns implemented in Java.